 Physical Barriers

 If removal is readily achievable, physical barriers must be removed in existing facilities.
-If not, an alternative method must be offered to provide the services.
+If not, an alternative method must be offered to provide accessibility to the services.

 All new construction in public accommodations, as well as in commercial facilities such as office buildings, must be accessible.